ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Latex customization for troubled builds.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To avoid the interaction of latex to get user input and stops building
+To avoid the interaction of latex to get user input
-in between while building with ``make latex`` or ``make latexpdf``, customize
+and the error or warning while building, customize the
-the Makefile with a sphinx build enabling the non-interaction mode.
+``Makefile`` and  ``make.bat`` by enabling the non-interaction mode.

 .. tabs::